huaweicloud/terraform-provider-huaweicloud/website/docs/r/mls_instance.html.markdown

 * `updated` -
   Time when the instance is updated.
 The parameter format is the same as the format of the created parameter

+* `eip_id` -
+  EIP ID.
+This parameter value is returned only when bindType is set to auto_assign

 ## Timeouts